-There is no shortcut to passing your US visa interview as an international student applying for a F-1 student visa.
+There is no shortcut to passing your US visa interview as an international student applying for an F-1 student visa.
 A successful US visa interview requires preparation, just like with your US university application and the other parts of the visa application process.
-To prepare, you can practice answering your F-1 visa interview questions.
+To prepare, you can practice answering your American embassy interview questions for a student visa.

-Read on to find out possible US F-1 visa interview questions you can expect in your F-1 student visa interview.
+Check out our student visa interview tips video, then read on to find out the possible US F-1 visa interview questions you can expect in your F-1 student visa interview.

 What to Expect During Your F-1 Visa Interview

 Our guide provides a list of answers to possible questions for the student visa interview, covering the most common F-1 visa interview questions you can expect at your embassy or consulate.
 You can learn more about F-1 student visas by visiting the U.S. Department of State website.

 How To Dress for Your F-1 Visa Interview